rhinophylla/rhinophylla.github.io/index.md

 - [Analysis of posts to r/progresspics](https://github.com/rhinophylla/r_progesspics)

   r/progresspics is a weight change forum where post titles contain demographic information about the users.
-From the post titles I extracted features such as sex, age, height, starting weight, and ending weight as well as the duration of weight change.
-I used a linear regression analysis to see if variability in the amount of weight lost could be explained by any of the extracted features.
-A second linear regression analysis looked to see if variablity in post popularity could be explained by the extracted features or by additional features describing the posts themselves.
+From the post titles, I extracted features such as sex, age, height, starting weight, and ending weight as well as the duration of weight change.
+I used a linear regression analysis to see if variability in the amount of weight loss could be explained by any of the extracted features.
+A second linear regression analysis looked to see if variability in post popularity could be explained by the extracted features or by additional features describing the posts themselves.

 ---